brandnewbox/api-partials/README.md

 * `partial:` name of the partial
 * `format:` either `json`, or `html`.
 This determines whether reload calls `_render.json.jbuilder` or `_render.html.haml (or .html.erb)`
 * `locals:` hash of local variables that your view template will need
-* optional `tags:` array of tags that is used to specify which partials should reload.
-If nothing is passed in, all partials will reload
+* `tags:` optional.
+Array that specificies when this partial should reload.
+If nothing is passed in, the partial will reload always.

 ### Reload!
 You probably want these partials to actually reload, right?